TypeStrong/ts-loader/README.md

 * a relative path to the configuration file.
 It will be resolved relative to the respective `.ts` entry file.
 * an absolute path to the configuration file.

+Note that TypeScript only accepts source files inside the project root.
+By default, the project root will be the folder that holds your config file.
+You can modify it by setting the [`rootDir`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) TypeScript option in your configuration.

 #### visualStudioErrorFormat *(boolean) (default=false)*

 If `true`, the TypeScript compiler output for an error or a warning, e.g. `(3,14): error TS4711: you did something very wrong`, in file `myFile` will instead be `myFile(3,14): error TS4711: you did something very wrong` (notice the file name at the beginning).
 This way Visual Studio will interpret this line and show any errors or warnings in the *error list*.
 This enables navigation to the file/line/column through double click.